daos-stack/daos/docs/admin/administration.md

 parameters in the server config file.
 Logging is described in detail in the [`Debugging System`](https://daos-stack.github.io/admin/troubleshooting/#debugging-system) section.

-Engine log levels can be changed dynamically (at runtime) by setting log Masks for a set of facilities to a given level.
+Engine log levels can be changed dynamically (at runtime) by setting log masks for a set of facilities to a given level.
-The changed settings will be applied to all running DAOS I/O Engines present in the configured dmg hostlist using the command `dmg server set-logmasks [<masks>]`.
+Settings will be applied to all running DAOS I/O Engines present in the configured dmg hostlist using the command `dmg server set-logmasks [<masks>]`.
 The command accepts 0-1 positional arguments.
-If no args are passed, the log masks for each running engine will be reset to the value of engine "log\_mask" parameter in the server config file (asset at the time of daos\_server startup).
+If no args are passed, then the log masks for each running engine will be reset to the value of engine "log\_mask" parameter in the server config file (as set at the time of daos\_server startup).
-If a single arg is passed, this will be used as the log masks setting.
+If a single arg is passed, then this will be used as the log masks setting.

 Example usage:
 ```